dhbtk/XSIRC/index.markdown

 Installation
 ------------

-XSIRC depends on GTK+ 2.10 and libgee-0.5.
+XSIRC depends on GTK+ 2.10, libnotify and libgee-0.5.
 For compilation, Python and the Vala compiler are required.
 In Debian and Ubuntu, the packages required for compilation are:

-	build-essential vala libgtk2.0-dev libgee-dev
+	build-essential vala libgtk2.0-dev libnotify-def libgee-dev

 The steps for installation are: